 This consolidated SEPP proposes to simplify the planning rules for a number of water catchments, waterways, urban bushland, and Willandra Lakes World Heritage Property.
 These environmental policies will be accessible in one location, and updated to reflect changes that have occurred since the creation of the original policies.

-The Department of Planning and Environment sought your feedback on the proposed SEPP until 31 January 2018 to update and improve the planning framework in regards to these environmental issues.
+The Department sought your feedback on the proposed SEPP until 31 January 2018 to update and improve the planning framework in regards to these environmental issues.
 This is discussed in the Explanation of Intended Effect (EIE) for the proposed Environment SEPP.

 Changes proposed include consolidating the following seven existing SEPPs: